Mass media in Serbia: Legislative framework

-The Broadcasting Law foresees a specific media concentration regime, restricting the ownership of two or more terrestrial TV or radio stations within the same or overlapping area, as well as the cross-ownership of TVs, radios, daily newspapers and news agencies.
-Yet, these norms are almost impossible to be implemented when ownership of media is often obscure.
-The lack of transparency of media ownership is reported as one of the main issues of the sectors.
+The Broadcasting Law foresees a specific media concentration regime, restricting the ownership of two or more terrestrial TV or radio stations within the same or overlapping area, as well as the cross-ownership of TVs, radios, daily newspapers, and news agencies.
+Yet, these norms are almost impossible to implement when ownership of media is often obscure.
+The lack of transparency of media ownership is reported as one of the main issues of the sector.

 In 2012, the real owners of 18 over 30 major news outlets in Serbia remained unknown.
-In 2009 a Media Register was introduced by amending the Public Information Law; yet, the amendments were later declared unconstitutional.

-Defamation is decriminalised since 2012.
-Insult is still a criminal offense, but not punishable by prison - although journalists can be imprisoned if unable to pay the associated harsh fines.
-The 2009 Data Secrecy law foresees the liability of journalists if they reveal information related to national security, public safety, and foreign affairs.
+In 2009, a Media Register was introduced by amending the Public Information Law, but the amendments were later declared unconstitutional.
+The 2009 Data Secrecy law shows the liability of journalists if they reveal information related to national security, public safety, and foreign affairs.

-Legal protections for freedom of speech and of the press are not consistently hold in practice.

-Three new media laws were adopted in August 2014, bringing the Serbian legal framework closer to EU standards.

-The three laws, part of the EU-backed 2011 Media Strategy, foresee the privatisation of almost all publicly owned media outlets, and the end of direct state subsidies by mid 2015, replaced by a system of grants (public service broadcasters RTS and RTV, as well as minority media, are exempt from privatisation, and are funded by a subscription fee since 2016).
-The laws also establishes a media register for the disclosure of media ownership structures, and the preparation for digitalisation of television by 2015.
+Three news media laws were adopted in August 2014, bringing the Serbian legal framework closer to EU standards.
+They foresee the privatisation of almost all publicly owned media outlets, and the end of direct state subsidies by mid-2015, replaced by a system of grants (public service broadcasters RTS and RTV, as well as minority media, are exempt from privatisation and have been funded by a subscription fee since 2016).
+The laws also establish a media register for the disclosure of media ownership structures, and the preparation for the digitalisation of television by 2015.
 Their implementation remains to be checked.